Back to Blog

 The days leading up to Father's Day might be harder than the day itself.
 Your brain runs scenarios: what will I do, how will I feel, what happens when someone asks about my weekend plans.
 That mental rehearsal is exhausting on its own, separate from the actual grief.

-The American Psychological Association's bereavement resources describe this pattern: anticipatory anxiety around significant dates produces real physiological stress.
+Psychologist Therese Rando, whose work on anticipatory mourning spans three decades, found that the buildup to significant dates consistently produces more acute distress than the dates themselves.
+The American Psychological Association's bereavement resources describe a similar pattern: anticipatory anxiety around grief-triggering days produces real physiological stress.
 Your body doesn't distinguish between imagining pain and experiencing it.
 So by the time Sunday arrives, you may have already spent a week's worth of emotional energy on the idea of it.

 A guy named Marcus I know told me his first Father's Day without his dad was actually quieter than the week before it.
 "I'd wound myself up so tight that by Sunday I just felt tired.
 Not destroyed.
 Just tired."
 That won't be everyone's experience.
 But if the lead-up feels unbearable, know that you're not necessarily previewing what the day will be.
 You're weathering a separate storm.